About CEC

 When students understand how they learn, they develop the agency and confidence to advocate for themselves — long after our work together ends.

-When outcomes fail to reflect potential, the issue is rarely motivation or ability.
+When outcomes fail to reflect potential, the issue rarely started as motivation or ability.
 More often, it is misalignment between students and the systems meant to support them.

 When the right systems are in place, something powerful happens.